-Gross profit margins were well protected through focused discount management and selling price increases required to ameliorate the impact of input cost inflation as well as the benefit from the foreign currency appreciation in Zambia and Botswana.
-Selling and administrative costs were fastidiously managed but increased due to higher distribution costs from the sharp increase in fuel prices.
-This partly offset the improved gross profit and resulted in operating profit growth of 10,2% with operating profit margins also increasing.
+Gross profit margins were well protected through a combination of focused discount management and selling price increases required to ameliorate the impact of input cost inflation.
+Additional out-of-cycle selling price increases were required in Zambia to combat the acute foreign currency depreciation.
+Selling and administrative costs were fastidiously managed with increases in line with inflation despite higher distribution costs from unfavourable changes in the route to market mix, and increased investment in in-country marketing activations.
+This supported the improved gross profit and resulted in operating profit growth of 4,0% with operating profit margins also increasing.